-Nevertheless, nickel-plated instruments are preferred by some players for two reasons: its feel and a perceived difference to the sound of the instrument.
-The smoothness of the surface is very appealing, if it becomes necessary to slide the little fingers from one key to another.
+Nevertheless, nickel-plated instruments are preferred by some players for two reasons: they feel a perceived difference to the sound of the instrument.
+The smoothness of the surface is very appealing if it becomes necessary to slide the little fingers from one key to another.

-For players, who still prefer nickel plaited instruments we can offer three solutions.
-This applies also to owners of nickel plated instrument who like to reduce their exposure to nickel.
+For players who still prefer nickel plated instruments we can offer three solutions.
+This also applies to owners of nickel plated instruments who would like to reduce their exposure to nickel.

-2. A temporary protection can also be achieved by covering the key parts that are touched when playing with a layer of clear lacquer such as nail polish.
+2. Temporary protection can also be achieved by covering the key parts that are touched when playing with a layer of clear lacquer such as nail polish.
 This will need to be reapplied when worn down.

 3, We can apply a new Nano-technology 2-compound epoxy coating to the keys.
 This can also be done without an overhaul